josepholaide/MLOps-Practice/Week 1/README.md

 ## Setting up Jupyter Notebook

-Since we have jupyter installed, we can run Jupyter notebook
+Jupyter notebook is installed with anaconda

 To run Jupyter Notebook, run the following: